mlb/dezoomify-rs/README.md

           If several zoom levels are available, then select the one with the largest width that is inferior to max-width -h, --max-height <MAX_HEIGHT>
-          If several zoom levels are available, then select the one with the largest height that is inferior to max-height -n, --parallelism <PARALLELISM>
+          If several zoom levels are available, then select the one with the largest height that is inferior to max-height --zoom-level <ZOOM_LEVEL>
+          Select a specific zoom level by its index (0-based).
+If the specified level doesn't exist, falls back to the last one
+  -n, --parallelism <PARALLELISM>
           Degree of parallelism to use.
 At most this number of tiles will be downloaded at the same time [default: 16] -r, --retries <RETRIES>